yj7082126/musubi-tuner/README.md

     - Updated the code for FramePack's one frame inference and training.
 The code has been significantly improved.
 See [FramePack's one frame inference documentation](./docs/framepack_1f.md) for details.
         - **Breaking change**: The dataset format, training options, and inference options for one frame training have changed.
 Please follow the documentation to update your dataset configuration, recreate the cache, and modify your training and inference options.
     - Added documentation for FramePack's one frame inference and training.
 See the [documentation](./docs/framepack_1f.md) for details.

-- May 22, 2025:
-    - In the inference script of FramePack, the following changes were made:
-        - **Breaking change**: When saving images in one frame (single frame) inference, subdirectories are no longer created.
-        - Added support for batch and interactive modes.
-In batch mode, prompts are read from a file and generated.
-In interactive mode, prompts are specified from the command line.
-See [FramePack documentation](./docs/framepack.md#batch-and-interactive-modes--バッチモードとインタラクティブモード) for details.
-        - Added support for specifying multiple reference images in kisekaeichi method.
-See [FramePack documentation](./docs/framepack.md#kisekaeichi-method-history-reference-options--kisekaeichi方式履歴参照オプション) for details.

-- May 17, 2025 update 1:
-    - Fixed a bug where specifying `--max_data_loader_n_workers` as 2 or more caused data duplication or omission within a single epoch.
-PR [#287](https://github.com/kohya-ss/musubi-tuner/pull/287),  issue [#283](https://github.com/kohya-ss/musubi-tuner/issues/283)
-        - In the long term, all data will be trained, but in the short term, data bias occurred.
-        - The initialization of the dataset was inappropriate, causing each DataSet to return data in different orders, and this caused problems when using multiple DataLoaders.
-The initialization has been fixed so that all DataSets return data in the same order.

-- May 17, 2025:
-    - Added support for kisekaeichi method in FramePack's one frame inference.
-This new inference method proposed by furusu allows controlling the generated image by setting the reference image in post latent.
-See [FramePack documentation](./docs/framepack.md#kisekaeichi-method-history-reference-options--kisekaeichi方式履歴参照オプション) for details.

 ### Releases